 — Deleuze, Gilles and Félix Guattari.
 A Thousand Plateaus.
 Capitalism and Schizophrenia

-I intend to documented the entire process of building this fantastic retro-synth in 6 videos:
+I documented the process of building this fantastic retro modular synth in a video with timestamps and titles:

 Etching your MFOS SoundLab Ultimate PCB

 You may wish to buy Sound Lab Ultimate from MFOS for 67€ and Sound Lab Ultimate Expander for 60€.
 The same retailer also offers what you will need for +/-12 power supply: an unpopulated MFOS Wall Wart Bipolar Power Supply Bare PCB and 12Vac 500mA UK Power Supply Wall Wart and above all the unobtanium Metal film 2K Ohm 1/4W +/-2% T.C. +3300 PPM tempco.
-If you wish to go through the painstaking etching of double-sided PCB, here are links to vector graphic PCB matrix for etching which I drew from Wilson’s pixel graphics: MFOS-Sound-Lab-Ultimate-PCB-side-1.pdf or MFOS-Sound-Lab-Ultimate-PCB-side-1.svg + MFOS-Sound-Lab-Ultimate-Expander-PCB-side-2.pdf or MFOS-Sound-Lab-Ultimate-Expander-PCB-side-2.svg.
+If you wish to go through the painstaking etching of double-sided PCB, here are links to the vector graphic PCB matrix for etching which I drew from Wilson’s pixel graphics: MFOS-Sound-Lab-Ultimate-PCB-side-1.svg and MFOS-Sound-Lab-Ultimate-PCB-side-2.svg.
 I decided to get the prefabricated bare PCBs mostly for conservation reasons as etching PCBs creates more toxic waste than industrial-scale production per item.

 Soldering